framosbr/chord-sampling-inversion/README.md

 ## Usage

-This repository contains a Jupyter notebook implementing exact inversion formulas for chord measurements.
+This repository contains two Jupyter notebooks implementing exact inversion formulas for chord measurements.
 To use:

 1. Clone this repository
 2. Install the required dependencies: `numpy`, `scipy`, `matplotlib`
 3. Open and run the notebook: `jupyter notebook chord_sampling.ipynb`
+4. Open and run the notebook: `Comparison_Exact_Bayesian.ipynb`

 ## Citation